 The National Syrian Project for Prosthetic Limbs offers new hope for a meaningful and productive life for those who have lost limbs.
 By returning these individuals to a life of ability, independence and productivity, the whole family that they support is often lifted out of poverty and dependence.

 Adult patients normally go through 3 limbs during the fitting process – the first two are intermediate limbs which the patient wears during their physiotherapy.
 In most cases, the third prosthetic limb is the definitive one.
 Children often need a new limb every six months, until their growth is complete.
 Our patients can expect to receive a lightweight, strong prosthetic limbs with highly flexible joints, in line with the highest international standards.

-With your support, we hope to raise the much-needed funds to ensure that our hugely successful and in demand Prosthetic Limb clinics can remain fully functional and continue to provide a high quality full care package from pre-op to aftercare, all FREE OF CHARGE.
+With your support, we aim to raise the necessary funds to ensure that we continue to meet the high demand for prosthetic limbs, and continue to provide a high quality full care package from pre-op to aftercare, all free of charge.

 orphans, provide water, food and tents, and more.